 Carboxymethyl cellulose in food: CMC is widely used in food industry, mainly to improve the thickness, stability, water preservation and taste of the food.
 It is utilized in the production of yogurt, fruit juices, ice cream, jelly, sugar, biscuits, instant noodles, wine and so on.

-Carboxymethyl cellulose in food is used as dispersant and excipient in ice cream, which can not only increase the expansion rate of ice cream, but also prevent ice crystal formation, endowing the ice cream delicate and smooth taste, and well-formed shape.
-Recommended addition amount is 0.25-0.35%.
+CMC in food is used as a dispersant and excipient in ice cream, which can not only increase the expansion rate of ice cream, but also prevent ice crystal formation, endowing the ice cream delicate and smooth taste, and well-formed shape.
+The recommended addition amount is 0.25-0.35%.

-Carboxymethyl cellulose in food is such a good excipient and adhesive that plays an important role in enhancing toughness, smoothing surface, improving taste and preventing broken of instant noodles, biscuits, quick-frozen noodles, etc.
+Carboxymethyl cellulose in food is such a good excipient and adhesive that plays an important role in enhancing toughness, smoothing surface, improving taste and preventing breaking of instant noodles, biscuits, quick-frozen noodles, etc.